Why Do I Need To Replace My RV Awning Fabric?

 A very common problem with lots of RV awnings is the fabric will stretch unevenly over time and pull the retractable awning arms out of alignment.

-The problem can normally be seen when the camper awning is fully retracted.
-If it’s out of alignment the arms will be off center and not sitting in the tracks the correct way.
+You can usually see the problem when the camper awning is in the closed position.
+If it’s out of alignment, the arms will be off center and not sitting in the tracks the correct way.

 Once you know what direction the fabric needs to be pulled, fully extend the awning.